 Alastair maintains an important but fairly invisible presence, playing host at Embracing Shamanism retreats, thereby ensuring the many physical components of the programme flow without disruption.
 He occasionally offers percussion backup in the shamanic events.
 He has been a Buddhist for over twenty years but enjoys a fruitful coexistence with Shamanic ways and teachings.

 Ushka has been a regular visitor to Anam Cara over the years.
 She has an active interest in earth-centred shamanic practices which has led to extended stays in Mexico, Peru and Bolivia.
-She has a keen interest in photography as a spiritual practice and has been a Vipassana practitioner for the past eleven years.
+She has a keen interest in photography as a spiritual practice and has been a Vipassana practitioner for the past thirteen years.

 We hold our courses in a variety of beautiful settings around the country.